LwandoMadebe/e-commerce-website/README.md

 ###### Newsletter
 If the customer wants to know more about are trends and tops deals they can subscribe below so that they will receive emails from our store.

+###### Footer
+Here we display the relavant information about the company, products and Services.
+Please notes the link are not get working

+#### Services
+Since Adorn Products is also providing services, it's very important to display what kind of service they provide apart from selling products.

+#### Nails Category